GUIDE 2024

 It’s another versatile form that mixes academic reporting and technical research-based guides.
 Reports are technical documents that explain the process and outcome of any research, be it scientific or business-centric.

-Technical reports come in several forms, such as feasibility reports, primary research reports, business plans and prospectuses, short-form proposals, press releases, case studies, etc.
+Technical reports take several forms, such as feasibility reports, primary research reports, business plans and prospectuses, short-form proposals, press releases, and case studies.

 The skill requirements for assembly manuals and guides include: